Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 52.5-point total in seven of 10 games this season.
+- Utah and its opponents have combined to score more than 52.5 points in seven of 10 games this season.

 - Colorado's games have gone over 52.5 points in three of 10 chances this season.

-- The combined points per game average of the two teams, 55.2, is 2.7 points more than Friday's over/under.
+- The two teams combine to average 55.2 points per game, 2.7 more than the total in this contest.

-- These two squads combine to surrender 48.8 points per game, 3.7 fewer than this contest's over/under.
+- The 48.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 52.5 total in this contest.

-- In 2021, games involving the Buffaloes have averaged a total of 49.1 points, 3.4 fewer than this game's set over/under.
+- The 49.1 PPG average total in Buffaloes games this season is 3.4 points fewer than this game's over/under.

 Utah Stats and Trends

-- In Utah's 11 games this season, it has five wins against the spread.

-- The Utes have yet to cover the spread this season when favored by 24 points or more.
+- This season, the Utes are winless ATS when entering a game as a favorite of 23.5 points or more.

-- Utah's games this year have hit the over seven times in 10 opportunities (70%).
+- Utah's games this year have gone over the point total seven times in 10 opportunities (70%).

 - Utah is 5-3 against the spread and 7-2 overall this season when the team records more than 26.5 points.

-- Utah is 4-2 against the spread and 6-1 overall when the team churns out over 418.8 yards.
+- When Utah amasses more than 418.8 yards, the team is 4-2 against the spread and 6-1 overall.

-- The Utes have turned the ball over 11 times this season, one fewer than the Buffaloes have forced (12).
+- This year, the Utes have 11 turnovers, one fewer than the Buffaloes have takeaways (12).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.